-If you need them, Worldwide Steel also provides building engineered stamped prints for a fee.
-We also design each building to meet our customer’s local building requirements and provide a set of blueprints, even if you don’t need them to be certified.
+Worldwide Steel also offers engineered stamped prints of your metal building designs for a fee.
+We tailor each building to meet local building requirements and provide a complete set of blueprints, certified or not, as needed.

-We also like to remind people that architects and engineers are helpful beyond the building itself, if that is of any concern.
-When deciding building placement, for example, an architect can advise you on wind direction, drainage, easements, and how each can affect the efficiency and longevity of your structure.
+We also like to remind people that architects and engineers are helpful beyond the building itself if that is of any concern.
+When deciding on building placement, for example, an architect can advise you on wind direction, drainage, easements, and how each can affect the efficiency, durability, and longevity of your steel structure.